prep-gh/flowcrypt-docs/content/help/faq.md

  - if I'm sending something sensitive, I'd use Secure Compose even if the other person doesn't have encryption set up, and then communicate a password to them to use to open the message
  - everything else (chitchatting) I'll use standard compose

+### How to communicate a messae password to recipient?

+> I sent an encrypted email.
+It had me choose a one time password for the recipient to use to access the email.
+How do I inform the recipient of the one time password in a secure way?

+It depends on your use case and the relationship with the recipient.
+You could call it to them - that's about the best.

+For less sensitive things, you could send it over some other medium such as text it to them, skype it, etc.

+WhatsApp or Signal are great apps to use because they are encrypted.

+I'm working on a system that will not require you to communicate that password, and hope to release that sometime in the future.

+**Warning: please do not send one-time passwords over email.**

 ### Are attachments also encrypted?